 Garages and permanent outbuildings

+-

+NOT APPLICABLE

-Repair category -
+-

-Notes Not applicable.

 Outside areas and boundaries

 Repair category 1

 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.